 With the quilt top facing up, I use my fingers to gently fold back the seam I just sewed.
 I then press the seam with my iron.
 If you iron the seam by pushing it open with the side of your iron, you run the risk of stretching and warping the fabric.
 To clarify, I press my seams to the side with the darker fabric.
 Check out the picture below for a look at the back of my Campfire quilt.

-In this video (taken from my IG stories, that's why it looks weird), I show you how I use a Tailor's Clapper to get crisp, flat seams.
+In this video I show you how I use a Tailor's Clapper to get crisp, flat seams.

 3. A little bit of ballooning or distortion is completely fine.
 It will quilt out!
 When making a medallion quilt it's almost inevitable for your quilt top to get a little bit off.
 If the center starts to balloon from distortion or if your quilt top begins taking the shape of a rhombus, don't fret my pet!
 Do your best to trim and iron and then trust that once you baste and quilt, the fabric will lay flat and look great.